-Compared to the rest of the DFW Metroplex market, the Downtown Fort Worth region has higher rates, and you'll have to negotiate above asking rent to be in this hot submarket.
+Compared to the rest of the DFW Metroplex market, the Downtown Fort Worth submarket has smaller rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 21 listings have been made available, which means leases most likley are going fast.
-You'll want to be prepared to make an offer immediately.
-About 19% of the available leases in the Downtown Fort Worth are subleases, so you might be able to sign a shorter term by taking over a previous lease.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 14 listings have been listed, which means new availabilities most likley are going fast.
+You'll want to be prepared to tour spaces as quick as possible.
+About 43% of the available leases in the Downtown Fort Worth are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 10,440 sqft, there are still 0 office spaces below 2,000 sqft.
-Most properties in this market are approximately 3 floors.
-Most buildings in this area were built in 1974 and are Class B.
+Even though the median size is 4,200 sqft, there are still 0 office spaces below 2,000 sqft.
+Most buildings in this area are close to 3 floors.
+Most buildings in this area were built in 1975 and are Class A.

-This market is fairly equally mixed residential and commercial.
+This region is fairly equally mixed residential and commercial.
 Finance and insurance are the dominant industries in this region.
-Commute by bike is the most popular way to get to work amongst Downtown Fort Worth occupants.
-Commuting close to an hour and a half a day is the norm for those who opt to reside in this part of town.
+Commute by bike is the most popular way to get to work amongst Downtown Fort Worth folk.
+Commuting approximately an hour and a half a day is the norm for those who opt to reside in this part of town.